meh/smart-referer/README.md

   If you want to allow all referers from a domain you can do `from>*`.

+* `extensions.smart-referer.whitelist` is an URL to a remote white list, which is fetched when required and added to the allow list.
+If you leave it empty it will be disabled.

 * `extensions.smart-referer.mode` can be either `direct`, `self` or `user`.
   `self` by default.